weishengwu/eShopOnContainers---msft/Microservices-Architecture-eBook-changelog.md

 - Fixes the code block annotation in the following pages :
-    - `dockerfile` code block in `Development workflow for Docker apps`
+    - `Development workflow for Docker apps`
-    - `csharp` code block in `Use a database server running as a container`
+    - `Use a database server running as a container`
-    - `csharp` code block in `Defining your multi-container application with docker-compose.yml`
+    - `Defining your multi-container application with docker-compose.yml`
-    - `dockerfile` code block in `Implementing API Gateways with Ocelot`
+    - `Implementing API Gateways with Ocelot`
-    - `dockerfile` code block in `Defining your multi-container application with docker-compose.yml`
+    - `Defining your multi-container application with docker-compose.yml`

 - Fixes broken link in the following pages :
     - `Asynchronous message-based communication`